jeffboody/libvkk/readme.md

 GPS sensors.
 Additional events are generated for human input devices such as keyboards, mice, touchscreens and joysticks.
-And finally, events are also generated for Android specific changes to screen density and permissions.
+And finally, events are also generated for Android specific changes to screen density, the content rect and permissions.

 	typedef enum
 	{